akkana/metapho/README.rst

   :height: 340px
   :align: right

 An app for viewing, tagging and organizing large numbers of photos efficiently.

+Metapho is intended as a lightweight, flexible way of organizing large numbers of photos.
+It uses text files, not a proprietary database, so you’re not locked down to one app or a proprietary database, and you can view your tags databases at any time, or edit them in a text editor.

 This arose out of my `Pho <http://shallowsky.com/software/pho/>`__ image viewer (`Pho on GitHub <https://github.com/akkana/pho>`__), which was starting to get unwieldy as I added ever more tagging features to what was intended as just a fast, light image viewer.
-(Ironically, metapho will eventually replace pho: the new Tk version of metapho includes a tkpho image viewer script that’s intended to be feature-compatible with pho, while the original pho will die once GTK2 ceases to be easily available.)
+Metapho will replace pho: the new Tk version of metapho includes a pho image viewer script that’s roughly feature-compatible with the old pho.

 .. image:: doc/images/metapho-ssT.jpg
   :target: doc/images/metapho-ss.jpg